Best practices

 Either loop read data in OnTraffic() or invoke c.Wake() regularly

-Despite the fact that gnet leverages epoll/kqueue with level-triggered mode under the hood, OnTraffic() won't be invoked constantly given there is data left in the inbound buffer of a connection, OnTraffic() is only invoked when there is new data arriving, which is like edge-triggered mode from the user's point of view.
+gnet leverages epoll/kqueue with level-triggered mode by default under the hood, you're able to switch to edge-triggered mode since v2.5.0.
+In LT mode, OnTraffic() might not be invoked constantly given there is data left in the inbound buffer of a gnet.Conn, OnTraffic() will be invoked only when there is data left in the socket recv buffer of the kernel.
+By contrast, in ET mode, OnTraffic() will be invoked only when new data arrives at the socket recv buffer of the kernel.

-Thus, you should loop call c.Read()/c.Peek()/c.Next() on a connection in OnTraffic() to drain the inbound buffer for reading and decoding packets until you reach an incomplete packet, but if you don't, then make sure you call c.Wake() periodically, otherwise you may never get a chance to read the leftover data until the peer endpoint sends new data over and there are new arrivals of data on the socket.
+Thus, you should loop call c.Read()/c.Peek()/c.Next() on a connection in OnTraffic() to drain the inbound buffer for reading and decoding packets until you reach an incomplete packet, but if you don't, then make sure you call c.Wake() periodically, otherwise you may never get a chance to read the leftover data until the remote sends new data over and there are new arrivals of data on the socket recv buffer.

 Enable poll_opt mode to boost performance